magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 ## Using place holders

-You may also want to define a place holder for a variable of which you do not know the actual value yet, but it should be filled in at runtime, i.e. when this breed actually gets deployed.
-This place holder is designated with a `~` character.
+Use the `~` character to define a place holder for a variable that should be filled in at runtime (i.e. when this breed actually gets deployed), but for which you do not yet know the actual value.

-In the below example we designated the `ORACLE_PASSWORD` as a place holder.
-We require this variable to provided later.
+> **Typical use case**: When different roles in a company work on the same project.
+Developers can create place holders for variables that operations should fill in: it helps with separating responsibilities.

+#### Example - `ORACLE_PASSWORD` designated as a place holder

 ```yaml
 ---